 The Emporia Entrepreneur Challenge is a venture idea competition that is open to students from Emporia State University and Flint Hills Technical College.

-The framework for the Challenge begins with participants, either individuals or teams up to three members, submitting a 3-page executive summary and registration form to the competition by Wednesday, February 22nd, 2017.
+The framework for the Challenge begins with participants, either individuals or teams up to three members, submitting a 3-page (maximum) executive summary and registration form to the competition by Monday, February 19th, 2019.
 Through submission of the executive summary, teams will attempt to refine their venture with the intention of advancing to subsequent rounds of the competition.

-On April 10th, the semifinalist teams will present their business concepts to the community and judges at a community showcase in the Memorial Union.
+March 27th, 2019, will be the Emporia Entrepreneur Challenge Community Showcase: The semifinalist teams will present their business concepts to the community and judges at a community showcase in the Memorial Union.
+Each team will create a poster display, and one member must be present throught the time to answer questions from judges, and community.
 During this showcase, the top three teams will be chosen and asked to make a 3-5 minute business pitch to determine 1st, 2nd, and 3rd place!
+Showcase located below:

-The winner of the EEC will travel to Kansas State University on April 17th to represent Emporia in the Kansas Entrepreneurship Challenge.
+April 30th, 2019, Kansas Entrepreneurship Challenge at Kansas State University.
+The top two teams of the EEC will travel to Kansas State University to represent Emporia in the Kansas Entrepreneurship Challenge.

 Teams will be competing for cash prizes.